 Red-Leaved Hyacinth Bean would look amazing amongst your flowers and seeing you eat the beans while they are small you harvest them before anyone could begin to think they are food.
 If you love hot peppers Chinese 5 Color Pepper looks like ornaments and will surely spice up your dinner.

-Don’t be afraid to add containers to your garden.
-Big decorative containers can add style to your landscaping and make the perfect place to grow training vines.
 Sweet potatoes and attila strawberries with stunning runners look amazing trailing down large planters and no one would think anything of them.
 Containers make a great cover for large gaps left behind after a harvest.

 Keep your garden beds looking great and no one will care if you can eat what is in it.

-Fill in gaps as you harvest.
-Keeping seedlings of fast-growing plants like Bush beans, ready to fill in gaps is a great way to keep your flower beds looking amazing even after food is done for the season.
+Fill in gaps as you harvest: Keeping seedlings of fast-growing plants like Bush beans, ready to fill in gaps is a great way to keep your flower beds looking amazing even after food is done for the season.
 If you leave large open gaps the neighbors will notice so planning ahead gives you an advantage and allows your garden to look amazing all year long.

 What a wonderful idea.
 I’m definitely going to try this.
 I have some large flower bed out front, the the side as well as in back of my house, so I have plenty of room 🙂 Thanks so much for sharing!